Large deviations for diffusions interacting through their ranks: Introduction

-The existence and uniqueness of the weak solution to \eqref{rank_sde} was shown in the work \cite{bp}, which was motivated by questions in filtering theory, and the system \eqref{rank_sde} has reappeared in the context of stochastic portfolio theory under the name \textit{first-order market model} (see the book \cite{fe} and the survey article \cite{fk}).
-Due its central role in the analysis of capital distributions in financial markets and long-term portfolio performance therein, as well as its intriguing mathematical features, the ergodicity and sample path properties of the model have undergone a detailed analysis in the case that the number of particles is fixed (see \cite{cp}, \cite{cp2}, \cite{ik}, \cite{iks} and \cite{ipbkf}).
-Moreover, concentration properties of the solution to \eqref{rank_sde} for large values of $N$ have been studied in \cite{ps} and an analogous infinite particle system has been constructed and analyzed in \cite{pp}.
+The existence and uniqueness of the weak solution to \eqref{rank_sde} was shown in the work \cite{bp}, which was motivated by questions in filtering theory.
+The system \eqref{rank_sde} has also reappeared in the context of stochastic portfolio theory under the name \textit{first-order market model} (see the book \cite{fe} and the survey article \cite{fk}).
+In the latter context, our choice of the regime $|b_{j+1}-b_j|+|\sigma_{j+1}^2-\sigma_j^2|=O(N^{-1})$ agrees with the economic intuition that a small change of a company's rank cannot lead to a large jump in the growth rate and the volatility coefficient of its market capitalization.
+Due to its central role in the analysis of capital distributions in financial markets and long-term portfolio performance therein, as well as its intriguing mathematical features, the ergodicity and sample path properties of this model have undergone a detailed analysis in the case that the number of particles is fixed (see \cite{cp,cp2,ik,iks,ipbkf}).
+Moreover, concentration properties of the solution to \eqref{rank_sde} for large values of $N$ have been studied in \cite{ps}, and an analogous infinite particle system has been constructed and analyzed in \cite{pp}.